Slowly caramelising the onions gives this vegan French onion soup loads of depth of flavour, with just a hint of sweetness.

 - 1.5 litres vegetable broth

-- 1 tbsp cornflour (aka cornstarch) + 2 tbsp water
+- 1 tablespoon cornflour (aka cornstarch) + 2 tablespoon water

 - freshly ground black pepper and sea salt to taste